Wabi-Sabi Design 侘寂

 LB

-I'm a designer & producer heavily experienced in entertainment activations and sponsorship branding solutions.
-I began my career in 2007 working mainly the award show circuit, sponsorship tours, and pop up activations for various top selling brands.
-It's been my absolute pleasure to work alongside, learn and activate with some of the most amazing clients over the past 10 years.
+I am a seasoned designer and producer with extensive experience in entertainment activations and sponsorship branding solutions.
+Since starting my art career in 2007, I have primarily focused on the award show circuit, sponsorship tours, and pop-up activations for top-selling brands.
+It has been an absolute pleasure to collaborate and activate with incredible clients throughout my 15-year journey.